team-dev-docs/spriteai-dev-docs/dev-docs/task.md

-Create a brand a new doc around getting started with Dev-Docs.
+Create a brand a new doc around best practices.